Longno12/Discord-Music-Bot/README.md

 ## Contributing
 Feel free to fork this repository, make your changes, and submit a pull request!
 Contributions are welcome.

+## Contributing
+Feel free to fork this repository, make your changes, and submit a pull request!
+Contributions are welcome.

-Key Updates:
+### Key Updates:
-Features: Added features like playlist support, shuffle, loop, volume control, and lyrics fetching.
+- **Features**: Added features like playlist support, shuffle, loop, volume control, and lyrics fetching.
-Commands Table: Updated the commands section to include all available commands such as `!play`, `!pause`, `!shuffle`, `!loop`, etc.
+- **Commands Table**: Updated the commands section to include all available commands such as `!play`, `!pause`, `!shuffle`, `!loop`, etc.
-Installation: Clear installation steps for the bot, with a section for adding your Discord Bot token.
+- **Installation**: Clear installation steps for the bot, with a section for adding your Discord Bot token.
-Usage: Detailed usage of the bot, including how to invite it, play music, and control playback.
+- **Usage**: Detailed usage of the bot, including how to invite it, play music, and control playback.

 This README.md file now fully reflects the bot's functionality, making it easy for users to understand, install, and contribute to the project.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.